mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 a local HTTP server of its own for the length of the run (see step 5) — so the reference-model URL and `--demo-url` need no setting up by hand.

-`MPCC_BACKEND=mock` runs the whole thing against a directory on this machine.
+`MPCC_BACKEND=mock` runs the whole thing against a directory on this machine, with the toy benchmark service the driver starts.
 Do that first; it costs nothing and catches everything that is not cloud-specific.

 ```bash
 MPCC_BACKEND=mock bash cli/webui_tests_cc_safety_gcp.sh -p 8201